 The final conservation significance of the lot resulting from the OMVI (2016) assessment was then reviewed in detail by NGH (2017).
-The results of the assessment were then subject to assessment by the joint regional planning committee who determined to approve the re-zoning in line with the outcomes of the conservation significance through a Biodiversity Certification Assessment (BCA) of the development area with those areas considered of high conservation value explicitly excluded from the development and proposed to be sub-divided into three large lots, with the majority of these lots subject to a biodiversity stewardship agreements, this conserving those conservation values in perpetuity.
-The proposed three BSA lots represent 54 percent of the current study area.
+The results of the assessment were then subject to assessment by the joint regional planning committee who determined to approve the re-zoning in line with the outcomes of the conservation significance through a Biodiversity Certification Assessment (BCA) of the development area with those areas considered of high conservation value explicitly excluded from the development and proposed to be subject to a biodiversity stewardship agreement, thus conserving those conservation values in perpetuity.

-As part of the iterative design of the planning proposal, the area covered by the current Biodiversity Certification Assessment Area (BCAA) aims to include only the areas of the existing lots 21, 22, 23 and

-24 that have lower biodiversity value.
-The entire area covered by the 4 lots is approximately 79.7 hectares.
-The BCAR area cover 24.72 hectares and the proposed biodiversity stewardship lots are approximately 42.9 hectares.
-The remaining area (12.1 ha) occurs in an existing powerline and highpressure gas pipeline easement, which will be retained and managed as it is currently.
-The residual unavoidable impacts of the project were calculated in accordance with the BAM using the Biodiversity Assessment Method Calculator (BAMC).
+As part of this iterative design of the planning proposal, the area covered by the current BCAA aims to include only the areas of the lots that have lower biodiversity value.
+The residual will be conserved in perpetuity under a proposed Biodiversity Stewardship Agreement.
+The BCAA covers 23.6 hectares and proposed BSA area over 44.4 hectares.
+The remaining area (11.7 ha) occurs in an existing powerline and high-pressure gas pipeline easement, which is 'retained land'.
+This area will remain unimpacted by the current BCA.

-The majority of native vegetation across the of the BCAA (24.7 ha) was determined to be varying condition PCT 1082 or Red Bloodwood - Hard-leaved Scribbly Gum - Silvertop Ash heathy open forest on sandstone plateaux of the lower Shoalhaven Valley, Sydney Basin Bioregion (22.15 ha), including derived native grasslands which formed the existing grazed paddocks and services easement recorded a vegetation integrity score of 13.3 (5.32 ha).
-The remaining 2.6 hectares harboured cleared lands (1.91 ha) and PCT 662 or Banksia - Red Bloodwood - Hard-leaved Scribbly Gum heathy open woodland on sandstone plateaux, southern Sydney Basin Bioregion.
+The majority of native vegetation across the of the BCAA (23.6 ha) was determined to be varying condition PCT 1082 or Red Bloodwood - Hard-leaved Scribbly Gum - Silvertop Ash heathy open forest on sandstone plateaux of the lower Shoalhaven Valley, Sydney Basin Bioregion (21 ha), including derived native grasslands which formed the existing grazed paddocks and services easement recorded a vegetation integrity score of 11.2 (5.3 ha).
+The remaining 2.6 hectares harboured cleared lands (1.8 ha), PCT 662 or Banksia - Red Bloodwood - Hard-leaved Scribbly Gum heathy open woodland on sandstone plateaux, southern Sydney Basin Bioregion (0.3 ha); PCT 1079 or Red Bloodwood - Blackbutt - Spotted Gum shrubby open forest on coastal foothills, southern Sydney Basin (0.3 ha) and PCT 1206 or Spotted Gum - Blackbutt shrubby open forest on the coastal foothills, southern Sydney Basin and northern South East Corner (0.3 ha).

-As part of the BOS calculations, all vegetated portions of the BCAA were assumed to provide foraging habitat, if only transiently, for all the threatened species recorded in the study area as well as species not recorded but have the potential to occur, such as the Dusky Woodswallow, Little Bent-winged bat, Powerful Owl and Masked Owl.
-All have been incorporated for foraging habitat loss in the ecosystem credit calculations for the 17.49 ha vegetation zones D1, D2 and D4 (i.e., the area of the BCAA with a vegetation integrity score above 17).
-The loss or modification of the vegetation with integrity scores below 17 do not require a further calculation of ecosystem credits as dictated by s 3.1.1.3 of BAM
+As part of the BOS calculations, all the vegetated portions of the BCAA were assumed to provide foraging habitat, if only transiently, for all the threatened species recorded in the study area as well as species not recorded but have the potential to occur, such as the Dusky Woodswallow, Little Bent-winged bat, Powerful Owl and Masked Owl.
+All have been incorporated for foraging habitat loss in the ecosystem credit calculations for the 18.3 ha vegetation zones D1 through D7 (i.e., the area of the BCAA with a vegetation integrity score above 17).
+The loss or modification of the vegetation with integrity scores below 17 do not require a further calculation of ecosystem credits as dictated by s 3.1.1.3 of BAM.

-The resulting ecosystem requirement for the loss of vegetation zone D1, D2 and D4 equated to 421 ecosystem credits for PCT 1082, and 11 of PCT 662 or a similar PCT within the Sydney Basin bioregion.
+The resulting ecosystem requirement for the loss of vegetation zone D1 through D7 equated to 442 ecosystem credits for PCT 1082 (425 credits), PCT 662 (5 credits); PCT 1079 (6 credits) and PCT 1206 (6 credits) or a similar PCTs within the Sydney Basin bioregion.